International Holocaust Remembrance Day: Commemorations outside the United Nations

 Commemorations are held at the United States Holocaust Memorial Museum in Washington, DC, and at Yad Vashem, in Jerusalem.

 In Austria, commemorations of the Remembrance Day are held at the Heldenplatz in Vienna since 2012.
 The broad platform Jetzt Zeichen setzen! calls for participation of the civil society.
 Speakers include survivors of the Holocaust, antifascist activists and politicians hailing from parties throughout the political spectrum.

-In Israel, the national Holocaust memorial day is known as Yom HaShoah, which is held on the 27th of Nisan.
-However, the International Holocaust Remembrance Day is also held in Israel, on which day government officials, diplomats and ambassadors visit Yad Vashem and there are ceremonies throughout the country.
-Every year, as part of International Holocaust Remembrance Day, the Ministry of Diaspora Affairs presents the annual report on antisemitism before the Israeli government.
+In Israel on International Holocaust Remembrance Day government officials, diplomats and ambassadors visit Yad Vashem and there are ceremonies throughout the country.
+Every year the Ministry of Diaspora Affairs presents an assessment of the state of global antisemitism at a cabinet meeting.
 The report reviews the main trends and incidents of the last year, in terms of antisemitism and combating antisemitism.

+Israel's main national Holocaust memorial day however, known as Yom HaShoah, is on the 27th day of the Hebrew calendar month of Nisan.